total-typescript/total-typescript-book/book-content/book.md

 isReleased = "yes"; // red squiggly line under `isReleased`
 ```

-TypeScript’s static type checking is able to spot errors at compile time, which is happening behind the scenes as you write your code.
+TypeScript's static type checking is able to spot errors at compile time, which is happening behind the scenes as you write your code.

 In the case of the `isReleased` example above, the error message reads: